JLPT Exam Pattern Format 2025

 JLPT Question Format 2025

-All questions in the JLPT are multiple choice, with four possible answers (A, B, C, D).
-You must choose the most appropriate answer for each question.
+Every JLPT question is multiple choice, with four options (A, B, C, D).
+Your task is to select the most appropriate answer for each question, testing both knowledge and accuracy under time constraints.

-You’ll be asked to select the correct kanji readings or choose the appropriate kanji based on context.
+You’ll encounter questions that ask you to identify the correct kanji readings or choose the appropriate kanji based on context, ensuring you can read and write Japanese accurately.

-Some questions require you to complete sentences using the correct grammar or vocabulary.
+Some questions require you to complete sentences by selecting the correct grammar structure or vocabulary word, testing your understanding of how words and grammar fit naturally in Japanese.

-In reading and listening sections, you'll be asked questions based on short or long passages of text or spoken content.
+In the reading and listening sections, you’ll answer questions based on short or long passages—either written text or spoken dialogues.
+These questions assess your ability to comprehend meaning, infer context, and interpret information in real-world situations.

 JLPT N1 Exam Pattern and Marks Distribution